yuvalmGS/gigaspaces-wiki-jekyll/xap10/custom-change-operation.markdown

 weight: 100
 ---

-{% compositionsetup %}
 {% summary %}This page describes how to implement a custom change operation and how to use it.{% endsummary %}

-# What is a custom change operation
+# What Is a Custom Change Operation

-A custom change operation lets the user to to implement its own change operation in case the built-in operations do not suffice.
+A custom change operation lets the user implement her own change operation in case the built-in operations (increment, add, remove, set, etc.) do not suffice.
 This is a very powerful capability but it must be used with extreme care.

-# How to implement and use it
+# Implementing and Using a Custom Change Operation

-The implementation should extend the abstract `CustomChangeOperation` class and implement both `getName` and `change` methods.
+The implementation should extend the abstract `CustomChangeOperation` class and implement both the `getName` and `change` methods.
-Following is an example of a change operation which multiply an integer property value:
+See below an example of a change operation which multiplies an integer property value:

 {% highlight java %}
 public static class MultiplyIntegerChangeOperation extends CustomChangeOperation {